 Attached, please find the City of Alexandria CFPF Round 3 grant application.
-We plan to submit a second application today for review under a separate email.
+This is the second of two grant applications we are submitting this round.
+The other application was emailed earlier this morning.

 Thank you so much for allowing the City the opportunity to apply to this highly valuable program to help enhance our community resilience and mitigate the impacts of flooding.